IsmayilOfficial/IsmayilOfficial/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Chat app.
+- 🔭 I’m currently working on ecommerce app (django and vuejs).
 - 🌱 I’m currently learning IOS developing.
 - 👯 I’m looking to collaborate on
 - 💬 Ask me about my projects.